 Planning to visit Colorado?
 Ever heard about this groovy new thing called legal pot?
 If you haven’t, do a little research before chowing down on weed food, or you might just end up freaking out in the ER.
+How long do edibles take to kick in, anyway?

-Visitors to Colorado curious about cannabis but ignorant of its effects end up in the emergency room more often than residents of the Centennial State, according to a widely reported study released last week by the New England Journal of Medicine.
+Visitors to Colorado curious about cannabis, but ignorant of its effects, end up in the emergency room more often than residents of the Centennial State, according to a widely reported study released last week by the New England Journal of Medicine.
 Public education campaigns aimed at residents have improved awareness, so now most people living in Colorado know to “start low and go slow,” but many tourists still haven’t gotten the memo.

 Public service campaigns like First Time Five inform people that 5 milligrams of THC is a good dose for new users.